ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 `<tips-view-uri>/ug/<j>/<j+1>` may not yet exist, so the server holds the request until the update becomes available (long polling).

-It must be noted that a server may close a TIPS view, e.g., under high system load or due to inactivity.
-It is RECOMMENDED that a client detects the liveness and declares interests of the TIPS view by sending a polling edge request.
-For example, as long as the polling request to `<tips-view-uri>/ug/<j>/<j+1>` does not receive error code 404, the TIPS view is still alive.
+A server MAY close a TIPS view at any time, e.g., under high system load or due to client inactivity.
+In the event that a TIPS view is closed, an edge request will receive error code 404 in response, and the client will have to request a new TIPS view URI.

+If resources allow, servers SHOULD avoid closing TIPS views that have active polling edge requests or have recently served responses until clients have had a reasonable interval to request the next update.

 ~~~~ drawing
 Client                                 TIPS-F           TIPS-V